Office Update: Safe Patient Appointments (Read More)

 Pain in the neck or anywhere on the spine can make it difficult to do even simple activities.
 The spinal injection for pain can provide temporary relief and is also used as a diagnostic procedure to help pinpoint the source of pain.
 It is a simple procedure performed by a physician when more conservative treatments fail.

-Following is a discussion of the spinal injection procedure and the types of injections available today.
+The following discusses the spinal injection procedure and the types of injections available today.

 What is a Spinal Injection?